ritvikindupuri/PulseEris/TECHNICAL_DOCUMENTATION.md

 -   `loggedInUser: User | null`: The object of the currently authenticated user, which determines their role and permissions.
 -   `view: AppView`: A string that controls which primary component or "page" is rendered (e.g., 'login', 'dashboard', 'logCall').
 -   `isDarkMode: boolean`: A boolean flag that controls the application's light/dark theme.
+-   `isOnline: boolean`: A boolean flag used to simulate network connectivity for testing offline capabilities.
 -   `callToEdit: EmergencyCall | null`: Temporarily stores the call object for which a PCR is being filed.
 -   `confirmationMessage: string`: Stores the message to be displayed on the confirmation page.